Lazy Eye (Amblyopia) Treatment in Downtown Manhattan, New York

 Normally, the brain receives images from both eyes, which are then combined to give you the complete picture.
 In the lazy eye, a malfunction occurs during the development of the child or later in life following trauma or some other kind of eye disease.
 Vision in one eye usually is normal, while the other eye is weak.
 This makes it harder for the brain to interpret the images.
 In time, the brain relies solely on the stronger eye for the complete picture, ignoring images from the weaker eye.

 Squinting, called strabismus, is a different eye condition that’s also marked by misaligned eyes.
 In amblyopia vs. strabismus, the brain ignores the images from the crooked or cross eye to avoid diplopia (double vision).
 This point is important in the discussion of amblyopia vs. strabismus as many assume both these eye conditions are the same.
-Strabismus causes strabismic amblyopia if not corrected, which is why it’s vital that you see an experienced lazy eye doctor in NYC to get the proper diagnosis and the best amblyopia treatment.
+Strabismus causes strabismic amblyopia if not corrected, which is why it’s vital that you see an experienced lazy eye doctor to get the proper diagnosis and the best amblyopia treatment in Downtown Manhattan, NYC.

 The type of amblyopia you have depends on the underlying eye condition, which could include: